 In this three-part series, the YLAI Network focuses on David’s experiences with an accelerator, how he is building a brand and community outside of the product, and advice he has for network members looking to create an innovative company.

-If you’re inspired by David’s ventures as an entrepreneur, make sure to follow Dávila Kafe and read the rest of his series spotlight.
+If you’re inspired by David’s ventures as an entrepreneur, make sure to follow Dávila Kafe and read the rest of his series spotlight, including his experiences with an accelerator, and his method for creating a community for his brand.
 Make sure to then take one of our online courses, Fundamentals of Starting and Running a Business, and identify steps to beginning a business you are passionate about.